 Our firm can investigate your case to get the facts.
 We know where to look for evidence.
 We carefully review all documentation related to your case, including company records.
 We can identity and interview witnesses.
 Most important, we can demand justice for the way you have been mistreated.

-If you have been subjected to workplace harassment or discrimination, it’s important to get trusted legal advice as soon as possible.
+If you have been subjected to workplace harassment or discrimination, it’s important to get trusted legal advice from an experienced Cincinnati attorney.
 State and federal laws are complicated and the statute of limitations (deadline) for taking legal action in Ohio is two years.
 Over time, evidence can be lost or destroyed, and the memories of witnesses can fade.

 Learn more about how we can help.
 Schedule a consultation with a member of our legal team at our Cincinnati or Dayton office.
 Simply contact us to set up a time that works for you.
 We’ll review the details of your case, go over your legal options and answer any questions that you have.